YevhenDuma/vagrant-ansible-docker/README.md

 #### RabbitMQ

-Provisions docker container with RabbitMQ.

-##### TODO
-* Implement Ansible Playbook to deploy RabbitMQ cluster in docker containers.
-* After first playbook run, RabbitMQ cluster must be properly initialized.
-* Management interface must be present, admin username and password must be configurable via Ansible variables.
+Provisions docker containers with RabbitMQ.
+Two docker containers: primary and secondary.
+They works together as cluster.
+Used `lucifer8591/rabbitmq-server:3.7.17` docker image for testing purposes.